Collagen fibrils

 Nanomechanical properties of the most abundant structural protein in vertebrates

 Collagens are a major component of the connective tissue of vertebrates and provide mechanical strength to tissues.
 The most abundant type is type I collagen, which forms fibrils 30 to 300 nm in diameter and has a periodic structure with a lattice constant of 67 nm along the fibril axis.
-The amount and distribution of water, lipids (fats), and molecular bonds between collagen molecules determine and control the mechanical properties of collagen fibrils.
+The amount and distribution of water, lipids (fat molecules), and molecular bonds between collagen molecules determine and control the mechanical properties of collagen fibrils.
+We discovered that collagen fibrils from chicken tendons contain an unexpectedly high amount of triacylglycerols, which a very common type of natural fat molecule.
+These fat molecules assemble between the collagen molecules and act as plasticizers, soften the collagen fibrils and reduce their water content.
+This finding is essential for understanding the biomechanics of connective tissue.
+Read more about our discovery in the university news and the original publication in Soft Matter [1].

 [5] E.-C. Spitzner, S. Röper, M. Zerson, A. Bernstein, R. Magerle, ACS Nano 9, 5683–5694 (2015).